For Malaysian contractors

 Who approves my TMP?

-Federal/state JKR roads → JKR district + Polis Trafik.
-Highways → concessionaire (PLUS, Litrak, Prolintas, LPT2, KESAS, SPRINT) + LLM design vetting + Polis Trafik.
-City roads → DBKL or majlis tempatan + Polis Trafik.
-Rail-corridor adjacent → MRT Corp/Prasarana additionally.
-Polis Trafik approval is always the last step before deployment.
+Federal/state JKR roads → JKR district.
+Highways → concessionaire (PLUS, Litrak, Prolintas, LPT2, KESAS, SPRINT) + LLM design vetting where required.
+City roads → DBKL or majlis tempatan.
+Rail-corridor adjacent → MRT Corp / Prasarana additionally.
+Submission and follow-up sit with the client — Muhibah supplies the TMP design package and can present the TMP at the authority meeting alongside the client if needed.

 How long does TMP approval take in Malaysia?